-In the middle of the century, before pure breeding was started, breeding was mainly in the hands of professional hunters and game keepers in central Germany, mostly in the regions round Weimar and in Thuringia.
+In the middle of the 19th century, before pure breeding was started, breeding was mainly in the hands of professional hunters and game keepers in central Germany, mostly in the regions round Weimar and in Thuringia.
 As the days of the liam hounds passed, the dogs were crossed with the (« Hühnerhund ») and breeding was continued with this cross.
 From about 1890 on, the breed was produced according to a plan and regarded as suitable for registration in a stud book.
-Apart from the short-haired Weimaraner, a long-haired variety occurred, if only singly, since the turn of the century.
+Apart from the short-haired Weimaraner, a long-haired variety occurred, if only singly, since the turn of the 20th century.
 Since being admitted to the stud book, the Weimaraner has been pure bred, remaining mostly free from crosses with any other breeds, in particular, Pointers.
-Therefore the Weimaraner is likely to be the oldest German « pointing » breed, which has been pure bred for about a hundred years.
+Therefore the Weimaraner is likely to be the oldest German « pointing » breed, which has been pure bred since 1900.

 The above History description is a direct copy of the English translation from the FCI Breed Standard on the FCI web site.